Special Monthly Compensation Rates

 Down the left side of the table, you’ll find that the number of legal dependents you have can increase your rate.
 These dependents can be a spouse, children, and parents.
-For these people to count, they must be dependent on your for their support.
+To count, they must be dependent on your for their support.
 Just because you have a mother doesn’t mean she counts as a dependent.

 When considering spouses, it is pretty straightforward unless you have a spouse who needs regular Aid and Attendance.
-This means that your spouse needs regular help with daily tasks like dressing, bathing, eating, etc. Your spouse only qualifies for this if they are not hospitalized or institutionalized, but does qualify if they receive any home-care, like a home nurse or family member.
+This means that your spouse needs regular help with the Activities of Daily Living.
+Your spouse only qualifies for this if they are not hospitalized or institutionalized, but are receiving home care by a home nurse or family member.

 Special Monthly Compensation Rates Table

 The amount for Category K is the same no matter how many dependents you have: $132.74.
 This amount added to your standard monthly compensation or Special Monthly Compensation, once for each condition that qualifies.

 Congress updates these rates every few years.